Project Economics course

 • Incremental decisions: interaction with existing projects

-• Valuation of pre-investments with uncertain outcomes
+• Valuation of risk based investments with uncertain outcomes

 • When / how to use probabilistic analysis